vtog/labGuides/source/ocp/add-node.rst

       sudo wipefs -af /dev/vda

+   .. tip:: Be sure to check that all partitions are "wiped" with lsblk.
+I've
+      seen LVM partitions not get removed.

 #.
 Once the network is configured and operational run following command:

    .. attention:: Update the command for your ignition url and block device.